thoth-tech/documentation/docs/Splashkit/Extensions/GPIO Support/gpio-support-research.md

   - Investigate additional libraries that can provide the needed functionalities, possibly with more mature ecosystems.

 - Additional Spikes and Testing:
-  - Plan further spikes focused on integrating and testing lgpio/rgpio and MRAA.
+  - Plan further spikes focused on integrating and testing different GPIO libraries.
   - Perform performance benchmarking, especially for time-sensitive operations like PWM and remote GPIO control.

 - Long-Term Strategy: